Quantum limits of superresolution in a noisy environment

-\emph{Two identical thermal sources.---} Let us consider the problem of two incoherent thermal sources with a separation $s$.
-When the modes $\hat{a}_1$, $\hat{a}_2$ are occupied by thermal states with the mean photon number $N_s$ at the same temperature, the symmetric and antisymmetric modes $\hat{a}_+$ and $\hat{a}_-$ can also be described by thermal states with mean photon number $\eta N_s(1+\delta)$ and $\eta N_s(1-\delta)$, respectively \cite{lupo2016, nair2016}.
-Introducing a thermal noise characterized by the mean photon number $N_n$ onto the relevant modes, the quantum state is written as a product of states of symmetric and antisymmetric modes, $\hat{\rho}=\hat{\rho}_+\otimes\hat{\rho}_-$, where
+\emph{Two identical thermal sources.---} Consider two incoherent thermal sources with an unknown separation $s$.
+When the modes $\hat{a}_1$, $\hat{a}_2$ are occupied by thermal states of the mean photon number $N_s$, the symmetric and antisymmetric modes $\hat{a}_+$ and $\hat{a}_-$ can also be described by thermal states of the mean photon number $\eta N_s(1+\delta)$ and $\eta N_s(1-\delta)$, respectively \cite{lupo2016ultimate, nair2016far}.
+Introducing thermal noise characterized by the same mean photon number $N_n$ onto the relevant modes $\hat{a}_\pm$ and $\hat{b}_\pm$, the quantum state is written as the product of the states of symmetric and antisymmetric modes, $\hat{\rho}=\hat{\rho}_+\otimes\hat{\rho}_-$, where

-Here, each mode corresponds to $\hat{a}_\pm,\hat{b}_\pm$, respectively, and $\hat{\rho}_\text{T}(N)$ represents a thermal state with a mean photon number $N_n$.
-It is worth emphasizing that when $N_n>0$, the rank of the quantum state does not change as $s\to0$.
-On the other hand, when $N_n=0$, the rank of the state on the antisymmetric mode $\hat{a}_-$ changes as $s\to0$ because $\delta\to1$.
-This observation with the proposition implies that when $N_n>0$, the quantum Fisher information vanishes as $s\to0$ while it might not be the case when $N_n=0$.